IgorDrgonec/VectorBT-Flask/docs/docs/documentation/data/synthetic.md

 new investment strategies and feeding data-hungry ML models.
 They also help us to detect behavior and outlier discrepancies between real and mimicked markets.
-For example, if our model performs well on a subset of real-world data, we can check it against synthetic data to find out whether we introduced a look-ahead bias or any other Achilles' heel to our model without knowing it.
+For example, if our model performs well on a subset of real-world data, we can check it against synthetic data to find out whether we introduced the look-ahead bias or any other Achilles' heel to our model without knowing it.

 To assist us in generating synthetic data, vectorbt implements the class [SyntheticData](/api/data/custom/#vectorbtpro.data.custom.SyntheticData), which takes the start date,